Torino and Parma play out draw in Serie A return - France 24

 Cameroon defender Nkoulou took the knee after heading in the opening goal, paying tribute to American George Floyd, whose death at the hands of police in Minnesota sparked worldwide protests over racial and social injustice.

-Torino ended a six-match league losing streak with their first point since January 12, but stay 15th with Parma climbing to seventh place.
+Torino ended a six-match league losing streak with their first point since January 12, but stay 15th, three points above the relegation zone, with Parma in eighth place.

+"This performance gives us an important signal, we are alive," said Torino coach Moreno Longo.

+"We're satisfied with the performance but not the result.
+We played united as a team despite coming through a difficult period.

-Four postponed games take place this weekend with Verona hosting Cagliari later Saturday.
+Four postponed games take place this weekend with Verona getting past Cagliari thanks to Samuel Di Carmine's first-half brace.

+Di Carmine headed in the first after 14 minutes, adding a second after 26 minutes.

+Verona's Fabio Borini saw red harshly after 35 minutes, sparking Cagliari hopes of a first win in sixth months.

 On Sunday, Atalanta hosting Sassuolo and Inter Milan facing Sampdoria at the San Siro.